 The energy of the radiation shown on the spectrum below increases from left to right as the frequency rises.

 EPA’s mission in radiation protection is to protect human health and the environment from the ionizing radiation that comes from human use of radioactive elements.
-Other agencies regulate the non-ionizing radiation that is emitted by electrical devices such as radio transmitters or cell phones (See: Radiation Information from Other Agencies).
+Other agencies regulate the non-ionizing radiation that is emitted by electrical devices such as radio transmitters or cell phones (See: Radiation Resources Outside of EPA).

 The health effect from exposure to alpha particles depends greatly on how a person is exposed.
 Alpha particles lack the energy to penetrate even the outer layer of skin, so exposure to the outside of the body is not a major concern.
 Inside the body, however, they can be very harmful.
 If alpha-emitters are inhaled, swallowed, or get into the body through a cut, the alpha particles can damage sensitive living tissue.
 The way these large, heavy particles cause damage makes them more dangerous than other types of radiation.
 The ionizations they cause are very close together - they can release all their energy in a few cells.
 This results in more severe damage to cells and DNA.